IA course

 Course schedule

-The workshop will take place in English and will be fully implemented online from 9 to 11 December 2024 from 10:00 am to 1:00 pm Central European Time (Rome).
+The course will take place in English and will be fully implemented online from 9 to 11 December 2024 from 10:00 am to 1:00 pm Central European Time (Rome).
 Please check the timing in your own time zone.

 Theoretical and introductory presentations will be uploaded as asynchronous learning materials on the new ICCROM e-learning platform divided into seven learning modules.
 Participants will access these materials in advance so that they are familiar with the content and can fully engage in discussions and exercises during the live sessions.